AlgoveraAI/sdxcrypto-contracts/README.md

 ## Usage

-### Deploy to a test network
+### Deploy all contracts to a test network
 *Get test ETH from https://goerlifaucet.com*

-`npx hardhat deploy --network goerli --export-all deployments.json`
+`npx hardhat deploy --network goerli --write true`

+Or you can deploy to the local hardhat network.
+`npx hardhat deploy --network hardhat --write true`

+And you can specify one of the two contracts.
+E.g. to deploy Access.sol `npx hardhat deploy --network hardhat --write true --tags access`

 ### Verify
 `npx hardhat verify <address> --network goerli`